baobabsoluciones/mango/docs/source/code_mango/decodoc.rst

 -------

 .. note::
     This documentation is still under development.
-If you find any bug or have any suggestion in the File Explorer App, please, open an issue in the `GitHub repository <https://github.com/baobabsoluciones/mango>`_.
+If you find any bug or have any suggestion in the decodoc module, please, open an issue in the `GitHub repository <https://github.com/baobabsoluciones/mango>`_.

 The decodoc module is a powerful and versatile Python tool designed to facilitate advanced function logging, metadata generation, and execution tracking.
 It automates the collection of detailed information about functions, including their